-Stand Up Pouch – Origins Part 2.admin
+Stand Up Pouch – Origins Part 2.Artwork

 The classic stand up pouch has excellent standing abilities on a shop shelf and the end user can reseal it airtight very easily – making it an excellent option for retailers and their customers alike.

 Invented in 1962 by French businessman Louis Doyen, the Stand Up Pouch was initially intended as a packaging for fruit juices and olives, although it has gone on to see an increasing range of applications – especially the last 15 years.